Tiling bijections between paths and Brauer diagrams: paths

-Steps of form $(2)$ or $(2')$ from $(a,b)$ do not change the sum $a+b$, while a step of form $(1)$ increases it by $2$.
+Conversely, given an overhang path, steps of form $(2)$ or $(2')$ from $(a,b)$ do not change the sum $a+b$, while a step of form $(1)$ increases it by $2$.
 It follows that any \overhang\ path must contain precisely $n$ steps of form $(1)$.
-By considering the diamond tiles down and to the right of these steps, we see that the path must be of the above form.~$\Box$
+By considering the diamond tiles down and to the right of these steps, we see that the path must be of the above form.
+It is clear that we now have a one-to-one correspondence between overhang paths and tuples of integers as above.
+The result follows.
+For an example, with $\mathbf{r}=(0,0,3,2,8,8,1,12)$, see Figure~\ref{fig:rectangularstrips}.~$\Box$